Undergraduate students will typically participate through enrollment in directed research (PSY 5993)

 Eligibility:

-- Must have taken or be concurrently enrolled in the following courses as prerequisites: PSY 1001, PSY 3001W, and PSY 3604.
+• Must have taken or be concurrently enrolled in the following courses as prerequisites:

 Research Tasks:

-- Participate in lab meetings with faculty mentor
+• Participate in meetings with supervisor and faculty mentor

 Student Responsibilities: